 And it works!

-It’s worth noting that not all container images include a full shell, such as bash, by default.
+It’s worth noting that not all container images include an entire shell, such as bash, by default.
 Some lightweight images or specialized containers may use minimal shells or different entry points.
 Refer to the documentation or the Dockerfile of the specific image to understand the intended usage and recommended entry points.

-I’ve seen many people asking about how to fix this error when trying to run the basic commands in a new docker container like this.
-Hope this guide helps you to check in the right direction.
+I’ve seen many people asking how to fix this error when running the basic commands in a new docker container like this.
+I hope this guide helps you to check in the right direction.